senacor/InnoLabFacebookMessenger/docs/facebook_chatbot_with_login_and_push_notifications/README.md

-# POC 2 - Facebook Chatbot mit Login und Push Notifications
+# POC 2 - Facebook Chatbot With Account Linking Push Notifications

-We recommend to read [POC 1 - Facebook Chatbot using Claudia.js in 5 Minutes](./../facebook_chatbot_with_claudia_js_in_five_minutes) before this, except you are specifically interested in Facebook account (un-)linking and invoking Facebook actions by DynamoDb changes, not caring about chatbots in general.
+We recommend reading [POC 1 - Facebook Chatbot using Claudia.js in 5 Minutes](./../facebook_chatbot_with_claudia_js_in_five_minutes) before this, except you are specifically interested in Facebook account (un-)linking and invoking Facebook actions by DynamoDb changes, not caring about chatbots in general.

 [This Chatbot](./../digital_logistics_02) extends the [POC 1 Chatbot](./../facebook_chatbot_with_claudia_js_in_five_minutes) ([Code](./../digital_logistics_01)) with the ability to link your Facebook account to our fake company's "Digital Logistics" account by logging in and out and pushing parcel status update notifications to the Facebook messenger on DynamoDb changes.

-In addition to all the tools like Claudia.js, Lambdas, Node.js, API Gateways, etc. we already used previously, we used AWS's DynamoDb for triggering parcel change events and storing user data in this iteration.
+In addition to all the tools like Claudia.js, Lambdas, Node.js, API Gateways, etc. we already used previously, we used AWS's DynamoDb to trigger parcel change events and storing user data in this iteration.
 If your are interested in the challenges we solved [have a look here](./../aws_infrastructure_tools/aws_dynamodb.md).

-## Account linking
+## Account Linking

 Sometimes you need to verify the customer you are talking with via Facebook is exactly the same a certain customer in your company's database is.
 This can be important if you are sending personal information or allowing the customer to start a buying processes via Facebook.
 Facebook provides [workflows for account (un-)linking](https://developers.facebook.com/docs/messenger-platform/identity/account-linking).
 We followed the [proposed process](https://developers.facebook.com/docs/messenger-platform/identity/account-linking#linking_process):